 - Difficulty sleeping

-In more severe cases, alcohol withdrawal can be life-threatening and possibly lead to seizures or hallucinations.
+In more severe cases, alcohol withdrawal can be life-threatening and possibly lead to seizures, delirium, and/or hallucinations.

-These medications increase the effect of a chemical in the brain known as gamma amino butyric acid (GABA), which produces feelings of pleasure.
-As with alcohol, your body can develop a tolerance and dependency on these drugs over time and you can experience withdrawal symptoms when you stop.
+These medications increase the effect of a chemical in the brain known as gamma-aminobutyric acid (GABA), which produces feelings of calmness and relaxation.
+As with opioides and alcohol, your body can develop a tolerance and dependency on these drugs over time and you can experience withdrawal symptoms when you stop.

 Benzodiazepine withdrawal symptoms include:

-Detoxing from these substances under the supervision of a medical professional in a specialized facility can help you navigate withdrawal symptoms and stay safe.
+Detoxing from these substances under the supervision of a medical professional in a specialized facility can help you navigate withdrawal symptoms and stay safe and healthy.